mu-semtech/mu-ruby-template/README.md

 - `MU_SPARQL_TIMEOUT` is used to configure the timeout (in seconds) for SPARQL queries.

+- `MU_SPARQL_UPDATE_ENDPOINT` is used to override the update endpoint for update queries (i.e. if you want to use Sesame)

 ## Develop a microservice using the template
 To use the template while developing your app, start a container in development mode with your code folder mounted in `/app`: